tez-capital/tezpay/readme.md

 1. Create directory where you want to store your `tezpay` configuration and reports
 	- e.g. `mk tezpay`
 2. Head to [Releases](https://github.com/alis-is/tezpay/releases) and download latest release and place it into newly created directory
-	- on linux you can just `wget -q https://raw.githubusercontent.com/alis-is/tezpay/main/install.sh -O /tmp/install.sh && sudo sh /tmp/install.sh`
+	- on linux you can just `wget -q https://raw.githubusercontent.com/alis-is/tezpay/main/install.sh -O /tmp/install.sh && sh /tmp/install.sh`
 3. Create and adjust configuration file `config.hjson`  See our configuration examples for all available options.
 4. ...
 5. Run `tezpay pay` to pay latest cycle